Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: Introduction

 \subsection{Macroscopic quantum tunneling and entropy for black holes with two horizons}

 This procedure is extended to the black hole with two horizons in Sec.\ref{TwoHorizons}.
 We consider the electrically charged black hole -- the Reissner-Nordstr\"om black hole.
 We present the calculations of the quantum tunneling of the Reissner-Nordstr\"om black hole to its white and static partners, the entropy of Reissner-Nordstr\"om black hole and the corresponding temperature of the thermal Hawking radiation.
-We use several different approaches, but all of them give the same result: the correlations between the inner and outer horizons lead to the total entropy and to the temperature of Hawking radiation, which depend only on mass $M$ of the black hole and do not depend on the black hole charge $Q$.
+We use several different approaches, but all of them give the same result: the entropy and temperature of Hawking radiation depend only on mass $M$ of the black hole and do not depend on the black hole charge $Q$.
+This is the consequence of the correlations between the inner and outer horizons of the Reissner-Nordstr\"om black hole.